VanSaurabh/GraphQLDemo/README.md

 `Steps to run`
 1. Download or clone the project.
-2. Open it in an IDE and run the main class from GraphQlDemoApplication class. or, Fire "mvn clean install" to build the project and then go to target folder and fire 'java -jar <jar file name>'
+2. Open it in an IDE and run the main class from GraphQlDemoApplication class. or, Fire "mvn clean install" to build the project and then go to target folder and run "java -jar [jarFileName]" command